July 20, 2022

 [Technical Preview] In-place upgrades

-CDE supports upgrades from CDE 1.14 on both AWS and Azure.
+CDE supports upgrades from two CDE versions prior for both AWS and Azure.
+For example, if the current CDE version is 1.18, then upgrades are supported from CDE 1.16.
 The upgrades can be triggered by an Admin from CDE UI.

 - Users will need to manually pause/backup/restore each Virtual Cluster to account for upgrade failures.